On Possible Indicators of Negative Selection in Germinal Centers: The Ancestry Hypothesis

 \subsection{Terminal Nodes}

-One related proposed metric worth discussing here is the concept of ``terminal nodes.''
+One related metric worth discussing here is the concept of ``terminal nodes.''
 As the system of cells continues to divide and reproduce, strains will produce novel mutant descendants, creating a phylogenetic tree of ancestries.
 At any point of time, this tree will have terminal nodes, which are strains with no extant descendants.
-It has been conjectured that if most low affinity cells are in terminal nodes, then there ought to be negative selection at work~\cite{victora2023clonal}.
+It can be conjectured that if most low affinity cells are in terminal nodes, then there ought to be negative selection at work.

 A proper analytic exploration of this metric is somewhat out of scope of this paper, but we can generate examples numerically.
 In figure~\ref{fig:terminal_L}, we show the number of L cells in terminal nodes divided by the total number of L cells.
 Notice that this figure appears symmetric in $r_B$ and $r_D$.
 Intuitively, this makes sense: if L cells only appear as terminal nodes, then either they die before they divide (high negative selection), or they don't get a chance to divide in the first place (high positive selection).